ml4health/ml4health.github.io/2020_content/pages/0-call.md

 Awards
 ------

-For the first time, ML4H will grant awards to exceptional submissions and reviewers.
+For the first time, thanks to sponsorship from Roche, ML4H will grant awards to exceptional submissions and reviewers.
+In particular, at this time we plan to feature the following awards:

+-   Best Newcomer Submission: This award will honor the best submission from either track with a first author who has not had prior work accepted to the workshop before.

+-   Best Thematic Submission: This award will honor the best submission from either track that is aligned with this year's theme: Advancing Healthcare for All.

+-   Top Reviewer Award: This award will honor the top reviewers according to review quality.

 Awardees will be recognized at the event directly, and more prizes may be announced at a later date.
 Check back in later to learn more details!